patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### Self Evaluation Rubric
 <img width="962" alt="Screen Shot 2021-09-13 at 7 11 24 PM" src="https://github.gatech.edu/storage/user/27405/files/6e678180-14c6-11ec-811b-bb9acf9a8258">

+### General Meeting
+* We updated the team on our progress.
+*3/5 of our members have gotten EMADE on PACE setup.

+### Sub Team Meeting
+* We gave our updates on the assigned tasks so far
+* Everyone has been able to get EMADE to run the Amazon dataset on PACE.
+* We then went over the objectives we needed to figure out to get EMADE to work.
+* We decided our objectives would be F1 and number of parameters, to strike a balance between a match/accuracy and complexity.
+My task was to look into F1 for QA systems and find out how they worked (we ruled out EM as it was similar to F1, but harder to train with).
+* Karthik created a Google Collab notebook to begin looking at the dataset.
+* We would familiarize ourselves with the different layers of a QA system before planning what primitives to make on Monday.

+### F1 Research
+* As opposed to other models, I discovered that F1 is used to score each answer provided individually.
+Then, the F1 score of each data point is averaged.
+* There are two answers, which are the predicted answer and the ground truth answer.
+Words in the predicted answers are true positives if they appear in the ground truth answer, false positives if they don't.
+We have false negatives if words from ground truth don't appear in the data as well.
+* I began to write code to write this as an objective function for EMADE, basing it off of the current accuracy objective.

 ## Week 3
 * There was no General Meeting this week